ryantd42/NY-Legislative-Git/2023/S1048A-2023/bill.md

   Section  1.
 Section 518 of the general business law, as added by chap- ter 160 of the laws of 1984, is amended to read as follows:
   § 518.
-Credit card surcharge prohibited.
-No seller in any sales trans- action may impose a surcharge on a holder who elects  to  use  a  credit card  in  lieu  of  payment by cash, check, or similar means UNLESS SUCH SELLER CLEARLY POSTS THE CREDIT CARD PRICE, INCLUSIVE OF SUCH SURCHARGE, AT THE LOCATION WHERE THE SALE OCCURS, AND  PROVIDED  FURTHER  THAT  THE FINAL  SALES  PRICE  OF  ANY  SUCH  SALES TRANSACTION, INCLUSIVE OF SUCH SURCHARGE, SHALL NOT AMOUNT TO A PRICE GREATER THAN THE POSTED PRICE FOR SUCH SALES TRANSACTION.
+1. Credit card surcharge [prohibited] NOTICE REQUIREMENT.
+[No] ANY seller in any sales transaction [may impose] IMPOSING a surcharge on a [holder] CUSTOMER who elects to use a credit card in lieu  of  payment by  cash,  check,  or similar means SHALL CLEARLY AND CONSPICUOUSLY POST THE TOTAL PRICE FOR USING A CREDIT CARD IN SUCH  TRANSACTION,  INCLUSIVE OF  SURCHARGE,  PROVIDED  HOWEVER, ANY SUCH SURCHARGE MAY NOT EXCEED THE AMOUNT OF THE SURCHARGE CHARGED TO  THE  BUSINESS  BY  THE  CREDIT  CARD COMPANY  FOR  SUCH  CREDIT CARD USE.
+THE FINAL SALES PRICE OF ANY SUCH SALES TRANSACTION, INCLUSIVE OF SUCH SURCHARGE, SHALL NOT  AMOUNT  TO  A PRICE GREATER THAN THE POSTED PRICE FOR SUCH SALES TRANSACTION.
+NOTHING IN  THIS SUBDIVISION SHALL BE DEEMED TO PROHIBIT MERCHANTS FROM OFFERING A TWO-TIER PRICING SYSTEM.
+FOR THE PURPOSES OF THIS  SECTION,  "TWO-TIER PRICING SYSTEM" SHALL MEAN THE TAGGING OR POSTING OF TWO DIFFERENT PRIC- ES IN WHICH THE CREDIT CARD PRICE, INCLUSIVE OF ANY SURCHARGE, IS POSTED ALONGSIDE THE CASH PRICE.
-  Any seller who violates the provisions of this section shall be guilty of a misdemeanor punishable by a fine not to exceed five hundred dollars or a term of imprisonment up to one year, or both.
+  2. Any  seller  who  violates the provisions of this section shall be [guilty of a misdemeanor punishable by a fine] LIABLE FOR A CIVIL PENAL- TY, RECOVERABLE IN AN ACTION OR PROCEEDING BROUGHT IN A COURT OF  COMPE- TENT  JURISDICTION  not  to  exceed  five  hundred dollars [or a term of imprisonment up to one year, or both] FOR  EACH  SUCH  VIOLATION.
+THE PROVISIONS  OF  THIS  SUBDIVISION  MAY  BE  ENFORCED CONCURRENTLY BY THE

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02683-07-3
+ S. 1048--A  2

+ DIRECTOR OR COMMISSIONER OF A MUNICIPAL CONSUMER AFFAIRS OFFICE,  OR  BY THE TOWN ATTORNEY, CITY CORPORATION COUNSEL, OR OTHER LAWFUL DESIGNEE OF A  MUNICIPALITY OR LOCAL GOVERNMENT, AND ALL MONEYS COLLECTED THEREUNDER SHALL BE RETAINED BY SUCH MUNICIPALITY OR LOCAL GOVERNMENT.
   §  2.
-This act shall take effect immediately.
+This  act  shall take effect on the sixtieth day after it shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02683-01-3